The Logs page displays logs generated by Robots in all folders that you have access to.

 The status of a job is stored in the memory of the UiPath Robot service.
 When Orchestrator becomes available, the information regarding the job status is synced between the two.
 However, if Orchestrator is not available and you restart the UiPath Robot service, the information is lost.
 This means that whenever Orchestrator becomes available the job is executed again.

-Logs can be sent to ElasticSearch and/or to a local SQL database, thus enabling you to have non-repudiation logs.
-The two are independent of each other, and as such, an issue encountered in one does not affect the other.
+Logs can be sent to ElasticSearch, a local SQL database, and/or Insights thus enabling you to have non-repudiation logs.
+They are independent of each other and, as such, an issue encountered in one does not affect the other(s).

 Configure the location where logs are stored in